TShubhanshu/deal-matcher/README.md

 An approachable, **AI-assisted** React UI that connects **business sellers** with **qualified buyers**.
 Like Bumble’s “flip,” **sellers initiate** conversations with buyers.
 After a match, both parties collaborate in a guided **Deal Room** that reduces friction and maximizes completion rates.

-> This repository contains a **single-file** React UI demo focused on UX, design language, and flow.
-Data is mocked; uploads/AI are simulated.

 ---

 ## Table of Contents